google/skia/site/dev/contrib/style.md

 We wrap lines at 100 columns unless it is excessively ugly (use your judgement).
 The soft line length limit was changed from 80 to 100 columns in June 2012.
-Thus, most files still adhere to the 80 column limit.
+Thus, many files still adhere to the 80 column limit.
 It is not necessary or worth significant effort to promote 80 column wrapped files to 100 columns.
 Please don't willy-nilly insert longer lines in 80 column wrapped files.
 Either be consistent with the surrounding code or, if you really feel the need, promote